We receive free products to review and participate in

 Motion Transfer

-If someone needs the best mattress for couples, it’s especially important to consider how the mattress will handle motion transfer.
-If one or both partners are combination sleepers, will their movements disturb each other, or will the mattress absorb the motion?
-Memory foam mattresses usually have the best motion transfer results.
+If you share the mattress, it’s especially important to consider how the mattress will handle motion isolation.
+If one or both partners are combination sleepers, will their movements disturb each other, or will the mattress absorb the motion before it travels across the surface?

-What kind of mattress is best for combination sleepers?
+What mattress is best for combination sleepers?

 What mattress firmness is best for combination sleepers?